bran921007/RisePay-Ruby/README.md

 ### Initialization

-To utilize, install <a href="http://rubyonrails.org/download/">ruby on rails</a>
+To utilize, install the gem

-  gem install rails
+  gem install risepay

+go to the console and put that simple line of code

 ### Sale Transaction